 "I have developed a relationship with Sue, but more importantly with the rest of the district and teachers," he said.
 "With me being retired, I have the time to give to make sure my grandchildren and children of El Dorado get the education they deserve."

-Page 2 of 6 - The final candidate was Bernie Spradling, who has lived in El Dorado 44 years and is running for her third term.
+The final candidate was Bernie Spradling, who has lived in El Dorado 44 years and is running for her third term.

 "I have been involved in education in the El Dorado Schools for 32 years," Spradling said.